fenago/oracle19c-labs/dataguard/lab_guides/lab29.md

 ### Overview

 > In this practice, you will enable the change tracking feature on
-> stndby for the physical standby database and verify its usage.
+> orcldg for the physical standby database and verify its usage.

 ### Tasks

-1. Use a terminal window logged in as oracle to stndby with the environment variables set for stndby appropriately.
+1. Use a terminal window logged in as oracle to orcldg with the environment variables set for orcldg appropriately.
 Using operating system authentication, SQL\*Plus connects, by default, to the root container in the lab environment.
-Enable change tracking by using the file /u01/app/oracle/oradata/stndby/rman\_change\_track.file.
+Enable change tracking by using the file /u01/app/oracle/oradata/orcldg/rman\_change\_track.file.

     ```
-    [oracle@stndby ~]$ . oraenv
+    [oracle@orcldg ~]$ . oraenv
-    ORACLE_SID = [oracle] ? stndby
+    ORACLE_SID = [oracle] ? orcldg
-    The Oracle base has been set to /u01/app/oracle [oracle@stndby ~]$ sqlplus / as sysdba
+    The Oracle base has been set to /u01/app/oracle [oracle@orcldg ~]$ sqlplus / as sysdba

     SQL*Plus: Release 19.0.0.0.0 - Production on Sun Jun 7 08:48:36 2020
     Version 19.3.0.0.0